-This is defined as hardware failure of the server's expansion slot (for example, PCI, PCI-X, etc.) in which the network adapter is installed.
+This is defined as hardware failure of the server's expansion slot (for example, PCI, PCI-X, and so on) in which the network adapter is installed.
 While extremely uncommon, it can be a single point of failure.
 The deployment of a network adapter with two ports in a single PCI slot will provide network "port" fault tolerance but will not provide expansion slot fault tolerance.

-• Network cable disconnects
+Network cable disconnects

-Network cable disconnects is one type of failure that is often out of the control of the SA.
-This type of failure can be caused by someone tripping over the network cable, from another SA choosing the wrong network cable to unplug from the server, or by a network engineer unplugging the wrong network cables from the switch.
+A network cable disconnect is one type of failure that is often out of the SA's control.
+This type of failure can be caused by someone tripping over the network cable, by another SA choosing the wrong network cable to unplug from the server, or by a network engineer unplugging the wrong network cables from the switch.